Moist Vanilla Cake! Perfect for Layer Cakes - Recipe & Video

 2) In the bowl of a stand mixer using the paddle attachment (or using an electric mixer) cream together the butter, canola oil and sugar until creamy and well-combined (about 5-8 minutes).
 The mixture should be a creamy white colour and thick in consistency.

 3) Add eggs, one at a time, beating well after each addition.

 5) In a separate bowl, whisk together flour, baking powder, and salt.

-6) Using a spatula and gently hand-mixing (or on the lowest speed on your stand mixer), alternate adding the flour mixture and buttermilk to the butter mixture, starting and ending with the flour mixture and mixing until just combined after each addition.
-The batter should be smooth and completely combined, but avoid over-mixing.
+6) On the lowest speed on your stand mixer (or you can do this step by hand too), alternate adding the flour mixture and buttermilk to the cake mixture, starting and ending with the flour mixture and mixing until just combined after each addition.
+Avoid over-mixing the batter.

 If you do try this recipe out or have any questions, then please leave me a comment below!
 I'd be happy to answer any questions.
 Also, I'd love to see pictures if you try this recipe out, so don't forget to tag me on Instagram @cakesbymk.nz :)